La Catalina: WWE (2019–2021)

+García was invited to a WWE try-out in 2017, and impressed enough to be offered a developmental contract by William Regal, even though she was 17 at the time.
+She signed it once she turned 18.

-Before joining WWE, García trained at the RLL Wrestling Academy.
-Cortez made her WWE television debut on the November 4, 2019 episode of Monday Night Raw.
+García made her WWE television debut on the November 4, 2019, episode of Raw.
 Wearing a luchador mask and appearing under the name Carolina, she teamed with Sin Cara in a mixed tag match won by Andrade and Zelina Vega.
 The following year in 2020, Garcia returned to television simply as Catalina during the April 22 episode of Main Event, losing to Asuka.
 She returned to Main Event on the April 29 episode, losing to Bianca Belair.

 She made her NXT television debut in 2020 on the January 15 episode, competing in a number one contender's battle royal won by Bianca Belair.
 She returned on the September 23 episode of NXT to compete in another number one contender's battle royal won by Candice LeRae.

-In January 2021, during the NXT New Year's Evil special episode, she returned, debuting both a new appearance and name as Katrina Cortez.
+In January 2021, during NXT's New Year's Evil special, she returned, debuting both a new appearance and name as Katrina Cortez.
 During this episode, Cortez lost to Xia Li.
 She wrestled a modest number of matches during the months of August and September, appearing on 205 Live and NXT.
-Cortez wrestled her final match on the October 29 episode of 205 Live, in a loss to Sarray.In 2021, she left WWE, largely due to her work visa expiring.
+Cortez wrestled her final match on the October 29 episode of 205 Live, in a loss to Sarray.
+In 2021, she left WWE, largely due to her work visa expiring.

+Due to her young age, social pressures from representing her country, and undiagnosed polycystic cysts that caused her weight to wildly fluctuate, García found her WWE experience highly taxing mentally and almost gave up on wrestling after her release.
+She used her WWE earnings to pay off her university fees and become a licensed physical trainer, but was talked out of abandoning her dream by her father.
 After this, García took her career to Mexico, where she first wrestled on the independent scene before becoming a poster name for Big Lucha.
+A fan throwing her a Dr. Simi plushie during a match in support of her work (a trend at the time) greatly improved her confidence.